 How to rebuild credit after Chapter 7

-A Chapter 7 filing creates a negative item in your credit report that remains for 10 years from the date of final discharge.
+A Chapter 7 filing creates a negative item in your credit report that remains for 10 years from the date of filing.
 However, this doesn’t mean that you will have to wait around for a decade before your credit recovers.

 In the U.S. credit system, the “weight” of negative items diminishes over time, even though the item remains on your report.
 So, for instance, a late payment made last month hurts your credit much worse than one made five years ago.
 This means that the further you get away from final discharge of your bankruptcy, the less it hurts your credit score.